Training

 The National Examining Board for Occupational Safety and Health is the examining and awarding body that was originally set up by IOSH for safety professionals.
 Candidates gaining qualifications through NEBOSH are entitle to apply for membership of IOSH.

-UK Safety Network Ltd has developed a modular course that:
+UK Safety Network developed a modular course that:

-- includes an operatives' course: IOSH Working Safely
+- includes an operatives' course: Operative Safety Training

-- includes a new supervisors' course: IOSH Supervising Safely
+- includes a new supervisors' course: Superviser Safety Training

-- includes a managers' course: IOSH Managing Safely
+- includes a managers' course: Manager Safety Training

 - covers all required aspects of the NEBOSH General Certificate